Optimality of Gradient-MUSIC for spectral estimation: General theory and framework

 Provided that the influence of $p_j$ is negligible for $t$ near $x_j$, this implies that $q(t)$ (and also $\tilde q$ through some additional analysis) behaves like $1-f_m(t-x_j)$.
 This explains why the graph of $\tilde q$ in Figure \ref{fig:landscape2} (b) looks strikingly similar to a shift of the graph of $1-f_m$.

 The primary difficultly with using formula \eqref{eq:localapprox} is that $f_m$ and $p_j$ both have the same scaling in $m$, e.g., their $\ell$-th derivative scales as $m^\ell$ for all $\ell\geq 0$.
 In order to effectively use this approximation, one must show that the constants in $f_m^{(\ell)}$ dominate those that appear in $p_j^{(\ell)}$.
-Note that $f_m$ is a fixed function while $p_j$ depends on $\bfx$, hence may depend on $s$.
+Note that $f_m$ is a fixed function while $p_j$ depends on $\bfx$, so a loose upper bound for $p_j$ may depend on $s$.
 We went through great care to control $p_j$ and its derivatives by explicit quantities that do not depend on $s$, otherwise we cannot utilize formula \eqref{eq:localapprox} without placing additional unnatural assumptions.
 This is done by arguing that $p_j$ can be decomposed into $s-1$ almost orthogonal functions.

-\begin{remark}[Sharpness of \cref{thm:landscape}] Identity \eqref{eq:localapprox} is natural since $p_j=0$ for the special case $\bfx=\{x_j\}$, and so $q(t)=1-f_m(t-x_j)$.
+\begin{remark}[Sharpness of \cref{thm:landscape}] Identity \eqref{eq:localapprox} is natural since $p_j=0$ for the special case where $\bfx$ is just a singleton $\bfx=\{x_1\}$, and so $q(t)=1-f_m(t-x_1)$.
 This immediately implies that several features of \cref{thm:landscape} are sharp.
 Indeed, the convexity estimate in part (a) and the derivative estimates in parts (d) and (f) can only hold in a $2\pi c_1/m$ and $2\pi c_2/m$ neighborhood of $\tilde \bfx$, for some universal $0<c_1<c_2<1$.
 Hence, \cref{thm:landscape} shows that the graph of $\tilde q$ has wells that are maximally wide.
 Finally, $|\tilde q\, ^{(\ell)}|$ must scale like $m^\ell$, which is what we obtained in the theorem. \end{remark}

 Variations of \cref{thm:landscape} can be obtained by following its proof and using the lemmas for a different set of parameters.
 A script that calculates the resulting constants for variable parameter choices are included with the software accompanying this paper.
 We mention two regimes of interest.